Your body is your home – the most important one you’ll ever live in.

 Meditation is a regular and important part of my life.
 It helps me to see clearly, feel deeply, and let go of what no longer serves me well.

 My favourite pastime, when not working, is hiking outdoors.
 Nature nurtures my soul like few things do.
 The most challenging hike I’ve accomplished so far, is the West Coast Trail – an exceptionally beautiful trail.
-I also play hockey twice a week in the winter.
-I’m not the best player on the team, but I can definitely hold my own.
-I love the game.
+I also play hockey twice a week in the winter, which I also love.

 Perhaps, most importantly, I never let a good dance song go to waste.
 It was the German philosopher, Friedrich Nietzsche, who said “We should consider every day lost on which we have not danced at least once.”
 So, here’s to living a great life – one that’s filled with dancing, good food, laughter, and of course, love – a life that’s delicious in every way!